sophiee03/Parallel-Computing-HW-2/README.md

 <img src="images/example_execution.png" alt="Image 1" width="500" />

-***N.B.*** if you use my pbs script remember to change the folder path in which the codes is saved and the PBS directives based on your system
+***N.B.*** if you use my pbs script remember to change the folder path in which the codes are saved and the PBS directives based on your system

 ***N.B.*** [for windows users] if you encounter errors in the submission of the psb script, it could be a problem caused by the operating system (because you are writing in a 'windows format').
 To avoid this problem use this command before submitting the job: `dos2unix script.pbs`